opthasjmr/studio/netram_starter_kit/shared/utils/README.md

-# Netram Shared Utilities Library
+# Vision Care Plus Shared Utilities Library

-This directory is intended to host shared utility functions, constants, types, and helper modules that can be used across different applications and services within the Netram monorepo.
+This directory is intended to host shared utility functions, constants, types, and helper modules that can be used across different applications and services within the Vision Care Plus monorepo.

 ## Purpose